scrabbletank/farhome-rules/rulesdoc.md

 When taking damage from any source you may reroll 1 wound die, taking the new value.

 #### Hunter
 Choose an enemy type: goblinoid, beast, humanoid, giant, dragon, fey, demon, undead, outsider, monstrosity.
 Attacks, maneuvers, spellcasting and skill checks against this creature type gain 1 superior die.
-You choose an additional type at 7th level and 18th level.
+When encountering a creature of the chosen type you immediately recognize it belongs to that type.
+You choose an additional type at 11th level.

 #### Armor Expert
 You reduce the penalties of wearing armor to 1 Bad die for medium armor and 1 Terrible die for Heavy armor.
 When making a defense roll you ignore the first crit rolled against you.
 The crit still counts as 2 successes but does not trigger critical hit effects.